Rei-SwitchBot/faq/en-us/Meter.md

 ---
+### Troubleshooting The Numbers on SwitchBot Meter Plus’s Screen Are Partially Missing

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding the issue you mentioned, could you please provide a photo showing the missing numbers on the Meter Plus screen?

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

+---
+### Troubleshooting SwitchBot Meter Plus Failed to Connect to the Hub

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please use the latest version of the SwitchBot app from the app store.
+You may not be able to perform the connection with the beta version.
+2. Make sure SwitchBot Meter Plus and the Hub have been added to the App and the firmware version is up to date.
+3. Make sure the hub is connected to a stable 2.4GHz network.
+4. Place the Meter Plus within the Bluetooth communication range of the hub (recommended within 5 meters)
+5. Please tap "Store data to cloud"* at the bottom of the Meter Plus chart page in SwitchBot app.
+Note: Once you tap the "Store data to cloud" button, it will automatically disappear.
+To make it reappear, you'll need to delete and re-add the Meter Plus.
+6. Turn off the Hub and re-power it after 10 minutes.

+---
 ### Troubleshooting SwitchBot Meter Not Showing on My Apple Watch, and I Cannot Check the Temperature and Humidity

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.